 - Have a minimum GPA of 2.5 in the following prerequisite courses: - HS 62, Your Living Body or BI 13 and BI 14 (or equivalent courses) - HS 13, General Nutrition (or equivalent course) - HS 67, Intro to Med Dosage Calculations - PSY 1, General Psychology (or equivalent course) - 2.
-Additional prerequisites include: - ENG 51, Intro to Expository Writing, or - ENG 61, Accelerated English, or - ENG 71, Academic English II, or - ESL 71, ESL/Academic English II (passed with a grade of C or better, or an assessment score greater than 99). - MATH 60, A Preparation for the Study of Algebra (passed with a grade of C or better, or an assessment score greater than 65).
+Additional prerequisites include: - ENG 61, Accelerated English, or - ENG 71, Academic English II, or - ESL 71, ESL/Academic English II (passed with a grade of C or better, or an assessment score greater than 99). - MATH 60, A Preparation for the Study of Algebra (passed with a grade of C or better, or an assessment score greater than 65).

-Selection Process: Please see the College website for specific selection processes and application dates:
+Selection Process: Please see the College webpage for specific selection processes and application dates:

 - Applications are accepted once a year.
-Please see the College website for dates. - A random selection process of qualified applicants will be used to determine entrants once all applications are evaluated. - 3.
+Please see the College webpage for dates. - 2.
+A random selection process of qualified applicants will be used to determine entrants once all applications are evaluated. - 3.
 Applicants will be notified of acceptance status within 6-8 weeks after the application deadline.
 All initial communication will be sent by e-mail.